 If you would like to receive news about new publications, events and other items of interest, please take a moment to sign up for our email mailing list at the top of this page.

 It's easy to order items from our catalog.
-You'll still receive great service from our agent, Theodore Presser Company, who will process and send your items.
-However, we welcome the opportunity to get to know our customers directly and work with you to better serve your needs!
+You'll receive great service from our distributor, Theodore Presser Company, who will get your order out to you in no time.
+We welcome the opportunity to get to know our customers directly and work with you to better serve your needs!

 This piece can be played equally effectively by flute or violin.
 Composed in two contrasting sections, Figueroa's music recalls her native Argentinean folkloric music especially in the use of rhythm and melodic color.